RV Living— A Simple RV Christmas

 Keeping in Touch with Family and Friends

-Cell phones and computers have made keeping in touch with family and friends so much simpler and convenient.
+Cell phones and computers have made keeping in touch with family and friends simple and convenient.
 Our first Christmas on the road when we were parked in Livingston, Texas at Rainbows End, we talked to each of our children and several of our relatives on Christmas Day.
 As we stood outside our rig talking, we could see people all over the park on their cell phones getting in touch with their loved ones and friends.
 Later, at the Christmas dinner, we all compared notes on how much cold and snow our kids were experiencing in their various home states.
-Now, with many computers having built in web cams, families can see as well as hear each other.
+Now, by using Skype or Facetime, families can see as well as hear each other.
 The New Zealand couple that we met were able to see and talk to their children and grandchildren on the other side of the world -- and without long distance charges!

 Rainbow Plantations is an Escapees Park near the Gulf of Mexico in Alabama.
 The mild weather is a welcome relief from the frigid temperatures of northern states.
 Some of the campers leave to have Christmas with family in other states, but many residents stay through the holidays.
 The clubhouse is festive with holiday decorations while many of the rigs sport tiny lights and Christmas trees.